ArasLabs/batch-loader-script/README.md

 # Minimal Aras BatchLoader CLI

-CLI wrapper for Aras BatchLoader that separates CLI config from UI, resolves templates, orders loads, and writes per‑file logs.

-A scriptable wrapper around **Aras BatchLoaderCmd.exe** that lets you load delimited data files into an Aras Innovator database **without** mixing your CLI runs with the UI’s configuration.
-It discovers the matching AML template for each data file, runs the BatchLoader from the proper runtime folder (so DLLs are found), and writes a log per dataset.
+A small, scriptable wrapper around the Aras Batch Loader to run data loads from the command line and in automation.

+Subscribers receive the Batch Loader tool (GUI) and the `BatchLoaderCmd.exe` CLI utility as part of the Aras Innovator product.
+This repository is a sample script that wraps `BatchLoaderCmd.exe` to help automate repeatable, CLI‑first data loads and integrate them into pipelines.
+It is not a replacement for the product utilities.

 ## Overview

-Aras Innovator ships a Windows BatchLoader and a UI-driven tooling model.
-If you prefer a **CLI-only workflow**, this tool:
+This script makes Batch Loader easier to use in a CLI‑only workflow:

-* keeps **CLI connection settings separate** from the UI’s BatchLoader config,
+- Keep CLI connection settings separate from the UI’s BatchLoader config.
-* supports running from **any folder** while pointing to the real BatchLoader runtime,
+- Run from any folder while pointing to the BatchLoader runtime (DLLs resolve).
-* **orders uploads** so base items come **before** relationship rows

----
+- Discover matching AML templates for each data file automatically.
+- Process files in a predictable order so base items load before relationships.
+- Write a per‑file log for fast troubleshooting.

 ## Prerequisites

-* **Python 3.10+** (3.11+ recommended).
+- Python 3.10+ (3.11+ recommended).
-* **Aras BatchLoader runtime folder** (the directory that contains `BatchLoaderCmd.exe` and its DLLs).
+- Access to the BatchLoader runtime folder (contains `BatchLoaderCmd.exe` and DLLs).
-* Make sure you can reach Innovator and have rights to load data.
+- Network access and permissions to load data into your Innovator instance.

 ---

 ## Quick Start (Windows)

-1) Verify Python is installed and on PATH
+1) Verify Python is on PATH

 ```powershell
 python --version